 Someone employed in a scibbling mill where the wool was roughly carded before spinning

 In mills that only possessed scribblers (and before 1820 most Welsh cardingmills were really scribbling mills) the wool had to be passed two or three times through the single cylinder scribbler before it could be slubbed ready for spinning.

 A Scribbling or Slubbing Mill, is used for the preparation of raw fleece etc, for spinning by a coarse form of carding.

 The Welsh Woollen Industry By John Geraint Jenkins

 A sexton is an officer of a church, congregation, or synagogue charged with the maintenance of its buildings and/or the surrounding graveyard.

 Thatching with Sedge

-Illustration of scavengers and piecers at work that appeared in Trollope's Michael Armstrong (1840)
+Illustration of scavengers and piecers at work, From Trollope's Michael Armstrong (1840)

 Thrusters would help hurriers by pushing the tubs of coal in the mine, from behind with their hands and the tops of their heads.
 The tubs and the coal could weigh over 600kg, and would have to be moved through roadways which were often only 60-120cm high.Younger children worked in pairs, one as a hurrier, the other as a thruster